jujijoog/lydiadeetz/README.md

-# lydiadeetz
+# A collection of lydia of lydia based files
 source for lydia deetz aka brendon

-Run this to execute a clone of lydia deetz